dpelacani/WienerLoss/README.md

     Args:
         method, optional
-            "fft" for Fast Fourier Transform or "direct" for the Levinson-Durbin recurssion algorithm.
+            "fft" for Fast Fourier Transform or "ldr" for the Levinson-Durbin recurssion algorithm.
             In this version only "fft" is available.
 Defaults to "fft" filter_scale, optional